Network Management Policy (ISP-12)

 The network must be designed and configured to deliver high levels of performance, availability and reliability, appropriate to the University’s business needs, whilst providing a high degree of control over access to the network.

-Ongoing and future designs for network configuration must be agreed by the Architecture Review Board.
+Ongoing and future designs for network configuration must be agreed by the IT Architecture Board.

 3.3 Physical Security and Integrity